enanomapper/tutorials/QCandpreprocessing/QCandpreprocessing.md

 Note that if the species was not deduced from the previous step, you will need to fill this field first, or to untick the "Custom annotation" checkbox.
 Second part of the input form
 This part contains four frames representing the four families of analysis applied to your raw data: 1) Sample quality, 2) Hybridization and overall signal quality 3) Signal comparability and bias diagnostic and 4) Array correlation.
 Most of the parameters are checkboxes that you would tick or untick to indicate whether a certain plot or table has to be computed or not.
-The analyses and plots are described in the module description page, which is reachable also from the left vertical menu (we recommend you to open the pages in a new tab to not lose the information entered in the input form you are filling).
+The analyses and plots are described in the [module description](http://www.arrayanalysis.org/affyQC/moduleDesc_affyQC.php) page, which is reachable also from the left vertical menu (we recommend you to open the pages in a new tab to not lose the information entered in the input form you are filling).
 Some analyses or plot contruction, such as the MA-plot and the hierachical clustering, need paraticular parameters.
 You may modify the default values.
 The following picture presents you this part of the input form, which defines the graphs built from the raw data:

+HERE I SHOULD CONTINUE!

 You may note that all the plots are not selected by default; you may select all of them with the first checkbox: [toogle select all].
 You may also note that some plots cannot be selected, such as the "Sample prep controls", the "Background intensity" or the "Scale factors".
 This is because the dataset used for this example (public dataset available on ArrayExpress: E-GEOD-13278), was built with PM-only arrays and the construction of these particular graphs uses the MAS5 algorithm which cannot be applied to PM-only arrays.